Arla Aylesbury

 Arla Aylesbury is the largest dairy in the UK; at opening it was the world's biggest dairy, processing over 1.75 billion pints (1 billion litres) of milk per year, around 10% of the milk in the UK.

 It is owned by Arla Foods UK which is a subsidiary of Arla Foods, a large producer of dairy products in Scandinavia.

 History

+The UK dairy industry is worth around £3.7bn.

+Construction

 The first investment proposal for the dairy came in November 2009.
 Planning permission was submitted in September 2011.
 Construction started in February 2012, by Caddick Construction.

 The plant was officially opened on 28 May 2014, with Åke Hantoft, the Chairman of Arla Foods, in attendance.

-The UK dairy industry is worth around £3.7bn.
+Visits

+The site was shown in an episode of the BBC Two series Inside the Factory on 7 May 2015, where Gregg Wallace met the 'milk robots'.

+Incidents

+Around 30 protesters from Animal Rebellion on 31 August 2021 visited the plant.
+Eight protestors were arrested, and appeared at High Wycombe magistrates on 21 July 2022, but were acquitted, as no provable damage had taken place.

 Production

 It can process up to 420,000 pints (240,000 litres) of milk per hour.
 Arla Foods UK processes 6.1 billion pints (3.5 billion of litres) of milk per year, turning over £2.2bn.
 It has eight processing lines, with eight bottle sizes.
 Around 900 farmers supply milk to the site; Arla UK represents around 2,800 British dairy farmers.